 Long-Term Care Insurance

 Long-term care insurance is another option to research when planning long-term care.
-It can help you afford costly full-time nursing care since you can personalize your policy for specific types of expenses.
+It can help you afford costly full-time nursing care since you can personalize your policy for specific expenses.
 On the other hand, other types of funding may not be enough to cover the often steep costs.

 But, be mindful that continuing premium payments can increase over time, making it difficult to pay for coverage throughout retirement, depending on your situation.